 However, there are also ethical hackers, otherwise known as "white hat" hackers, who use their hacking skills for good purposes, such as finding and fixing security vulnerabilities in computer systems.

-There's also a grey area, with "grey hat" hackers who may use their hacking skills for purposes that are neither clearly malicious nor entirely ethical.
+There's also a grey area, with so called "grey hat" hackers who may use their hacking skills for purposes that are neither clearly malicious nor entirely ethical.

 Hackers sometimes work in gangs that collaborate to commit cybercrime.
 They operate like a typical business with a structured hierarchy, with members specializing in different areas of cybersecurity expertise.